 - Planning and coordinating all communications (e.g. calendar invitations) between different internal stakeholders

-- Scheduling time to introduce the new joiners directly to colleagues and team members.
+- Scheduling time to introduce the new joiners directly to colleagues and team members with the help of onboarding activities.

 - Establish clear channels for new joiners to provide feedback, and identify any areas of improvement in the pre-boarding process